 Personnel Authentication Certificates that are issued by the UI DCCKICA for the purposes of Authenticating Administration Users to the Self Service Interface shall:

-have a keyUsage extension (as per section 4.2.1.3 of RFC5280) with a value of digitalSignature.
-This extension shall be marked as critical (as per section 4.2.1.3 of RFC5280);
+have a keyUsage extension (as per section 4.2.1.3 of RFC 5280) with a value of digitalSignature.
+This extension shall be marked as critical (as per section 4.2.1.3 of RFC 5280);

 contain a two policyIdentifier in the certificatePolicies extension that refers to the OID for the DCCKI Certificate Policy and the OID for validation policy of the Smart Card Token PIV Authentication Key;

 contain an authorityKeyIdentifier in the form [0] KeyIdentifier.
-This shall be generated using method (2) of section 4.2.1.2 of RFC5280.
+This shall be generated using method (2) of section 4.2.1.2 of RFC 5280.
 This extension shall be marked as non-critical;

 include the Subject name as a meaningful name or other means of identifying an individual as provided by the DCCKI Eligible Subscriber; and